-Overall, three types of matrices are currently available for HCA DCP 2.0 data:
+Overall, three types of matrices are currently available for DCP 2.0 data:

-Each DCP 2.0 project that is processed with standardized DCP pipelines has two types of DCP Generated Matrices available for download:
+Each DCP 2.0 project that is processed with uniform pipelines has two types of DCP-generated matrices available for download:

-Both matrix types are in Loom file format (see Loom documentation for format details), and contain standard metrics and counts that are specific to the data processing pipeline used to generate the file.
+Both matrix types are in Loom file format, and contain standard metrics and counts that are specific to the data processing pipeline used to generate the file.